medical-software-quality/project-quality-plan/supplier_assessment/git_management.md

 in a lack of transparency over who owns which file, as well a significant burden to maintain code owners.
 During tests, this resulted in a loss of control over who owns specific requirements.

+#### Deletion of data

+ADO stores all changes performed to a pull request persistently and without the possibility to remove them.
+When a developer innadevertely pushes sensitive data to a repository, it is not possible to hard-delete it.
+If this data is e.g. protected by GDPR, it violates citizens' rights.

+This cannot be mitigated by deletion of the pull request, since this is also not possible ([source](https://developercommunity.visualstudio.com/t/allow-deletion-of-pull-requests/365572)).
+See also [here](https://stackoverflow.com/questions/61373627).

 ### Risks